bartnv/autogallery/README.md

 The data.php script has a cleaning mode to clean up the cache directory.
 This is useful if you've changed the images or the $dims array.
 To do this, call data.php?clean=1 from your browser.

+## Using GalleryIndex
+The index.html and data.php in the galleryindex directory can generate an overview of multiple galleries.
+To use that, copy these two files to the parent directory of one or more AutoGalleries.
+The directory name of each AutoGallery will be used as the gallery name in the overview.
+Visitors can click on specific images in the overview to be taken directly to that image in the gallery.

+Two levels of gallery indexes are also supported, but no more than that at this time.